zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 * Can also be `with datatype` or `with languag-tag`
 * Can be described as `template`
 * Can be a `constant` value.
 Either a string or a `class`, `property` or `datatype` from a `vocabulary`
+* Can be a join to another source, using `parent-map`.
+For details on this, see https://github.com/zazuko/xrm/issues/31#issuecomment-1853921584

 Note regarding the use of `multi-reference`: `multi-reference` was specifically added to support the CARML MultiTermMap extension in XRM.
 Be aware that this extension [got deprecated](https://github.com/carml/carml/issues/52#issuecomment-690999094) with CARML release v0.3.0 (2020-09-11).